petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/vuejs-app/README.md

 ```

 # Exercise 3:
-- decrement speed does not work (in the tesla-counter.component):
+- decrement speed does not work (in the tesla-counter.component).
+Fix the decrement function:

 See function:
  decrement() {}

 # Exercise 4:
-- 'Arrow down' does not work when the focus is on it (in the tesla-counter.component):
+- 'Arrow down' does not work when the focus is on it (in the tesla-counter.component).
 See the 'onKeyUp' function (HINT add the 'ArrowDown' handler):

 ```bash